What gets your business from A to B doesn’t necessarily take it from B to C.

 After all there is only so much time in the day and resources.

-This approach works great to get a business going, but will soon become silos of communications unless... you take action.
+This approach works great to get a business going, but will soon generate communication silos unless you take action and create an integrated communications strategy.

 Businesses can also struggle if the business become reliant on their performance to deliver sales.